-Location: Janakpur is approximately 390 km and 10-hour drive from Kathmandu.
+Location: Janakpur is approximately 390 km and a 10-hour drive from Kathmandu.

-Prayag is also referred to as Triveni Sangam- the confluence of the subterranean river Saraswati, Ganga and Yamuna.
-Lord Ram, Sita and Lakshman stayed for some time before proceeding to Chitrakoot.
+Prayag is also referred to as Triveni Sangam- the confluence of the subterranean river Saraswati, Ganga, and the Yamuna.
+Lord Ram, Sita, and Lakshman stayed for some time before proceeding to Chitrakoot.
 He came seeking blessings from Rishi Bharadwaj to overcome the trials he could face during the 14-year-long exile.
-The Ashram was the education centre of that time.
+The Ashram was the education center of that time.